Program & Wire: QMK on RP2040

 Some boards have both Vin and Vout pins.
 Vout is directly connected to microcontroller power, whereas Vin has extra circuitry that ensures current only flows in to Vin.
 This prevents backpowering (e.g. if you’ve connected Vin to 4V and plugged in USB (5V), these power sources won’t be shorted.
 Nevertheless, we’d like to be able to power our keyboards from either half, and the only power the keyboard receives is from USB, so it’s safe to connect Vout to Vout.

-Vout is 5V power, and on other microcontrollers it’s called RAW or VSYS.
+Vout is 5V power, and on other microcontrollers it’s called RAW or VBUS or if neither of those apply then VSYS.
 I don’t recommend using the 3.3V pin in its place, unless you are absolutely sure you won’t be adding LEDs and have a robust cable (voltage drop from resistance within the cable/connectors is ok over the 5V wire but not ok over 3.3V).
-LEDs go on the 5V pin because they will use more power than the 5V -> 3.3V regulator can provide, and connecting 5V allows you to put LEDs on both halves.

 Encoders